nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 Zooming out, we can see that this isn't always so consistent.
 For example, mousing over the bright green Canadian sequence in the top right, we see that this case has a travel history to Iran.
-However, this sequence doesn't group anywhere near the rest of the cases with Iranian travel history!
-This makes it much less clear where this person was actually infected, despite the travel history.
+However, this sequence doesn't group anywhere near the rest of the cases with Iranian travel history.
+Although it's certainly possible that this person was infected by a different cluster in Iran, it's somewhat less clear whether this was truly a travel related case.

 <!-- There is no right side text -->